-Immediately after having received a request for expert determination or a decision on security provided, the Arbitration Board will ask for the fee.
-Later a provision of security for payment by the party requesting expert determination will be initiated to ensure payment for the charge and the expert fee.
-The security must be provided in the form of a deposit of DKK 30,000 for cases filed in accordance with AB92 and DKK 20,000 for cases filed in accordance with AB18.
-If the deposit is not paid within the time stated by the board – typically eight days – the case may be dismissed without further notice.
+Immediately after having received a request for expert determination or a decision on security provided, the Arbitration Board will ask for provision of security from the party having filed the request, usually in the form of a deposit of DKK 30,000 for cases filed in accordance with AB92 and DKK 20,000 for cases filed in accordance with AB18.
+If the deposit is not paid within the time specified by the Board – typically eight days – the case may be dismissed without further notice.

-If necessary during the expert determination period, an additional deposit may be requested.
-The expert will determine who is to pay the costs, including the fee.
-The parties are jointly and severally liable for any amount in excess of the security provided.
+The expert decides who is to pay the costs, including the fee.
+The parties are jointly and severally liable for the payment of any amount exceeding the security provided.
 Each party pays its own legal counsel and other advisors, if any.

 The Arbitration Board is not registered for VAT, and all fees and charges are therefore exempt from VAT.
 If and when the Arbitration Board invoices services on which VAT is payable – typically expenses related to expert appraisal – the VAT amount will be specified in the settlement letter.

 Cases of this type are filed as G-cases.